Locally acquired cases of dengue in France

 Before you travel

-See our Country Information 'Other risks' section for individual country recommendations to check if there is a risk of dengue.
+See our Country Information 'Other Risks' section for individual country recommendations to check if there is a risk of dengue.

 A dengue vaccine is licensed in the UK for the prevention of dengue disease in individuals from 4 years of age.
 The Joint Committee on Vaccination and Immunisation (JCVI) are in the process of reviewing the product information.
 Recommendations on the use of this vaccine will be published in due course.